FabseGP/fabsemanga/README.md

 * Enhanced views for internal and integrated sources
 * Enhanced usability for internal and delegated sources

-Additional features for some extensions, features include custom description, opening in app, batch add to library, and a bunch of other things based on the source:
+Additional features for some extensions, features include custom description, opening in app and a bunch of other things based on the source:
-* 8Muses (EroMuse)
-* HBrowse
 * Mangadex
-* NHentai
-* Puruin
-* Tsumino

 ## Download
 Get the app from our [releases page](https://codeberg.org/fabseman/fabsemanga/releases).